-3.1 The challenges of strategic management in the hospitality and tourism context
+3.3.1 The challenges of strategic management in the hospitality and tourism context

 Hospitality and tourism organizations operate in a dynamic and complex environment.
-Changes to legislations, regional and global economic and political crisis, sociocultural trends, sophistication of customers, stiff competition, terrorism, security, global warming multiculturalism, 82 globalization, mergers and acquisitions, labor shortages, and advance technological development all pose important challenges to the owners and managers of hospitality and tourism organizations.
+Changes to legislation, regional and global economic and political crisis, sociocultural trends, the sophistication of customers, stiff competition, terrorism, security, global warming multiculturalism, globalization, mergers and acquisitions, labor shortages, and advanced technological development all pose important challenges to the owners and managers of hospitality and tourism organizations.

-Managing firms through a strategic management perspective can help Hospitality and tourism organization not only in responding to these trends and developments but also in proactively developing strategies to change the role of the game.
+Managing firms through a strategic management perspective can help Hospitality and tourism organizations not only in responding to these trends and developments but also in proactively developing strategies to change the role of the game.

 Strategic management entails futuristic thinking and developing a course of action to survive and create a sustainable competitive advantage.
-First all, Hospitality and tourism organizations need to define their vision, mission, goals, and objectives.
+First, Hospitality and tourism organizations need to define their vision, mission, goals, and objectives.
 The mission can be defined as the desired future state of an organization.
 The mission statement explains why the organization is in existence.
-Goals are general statements in terms of what the organization aims to achieve in a certain period of time to fulfill its mission and vision.
+Goals are general statements in terms of what the organization aims to achieve in a certain period to fulfill its mission and vision.

-3.2 The Dynamics of Content, Context, Process, and Outcome
+3.3.2 The Dynamics of Content, Context, Process, and Outcome

-Content refers to description, selection, and justification of a certain strategy (or strategies).
+Content refers to the description, selection, and justification of a certain strategy (or strategies).
 Content is all about explaining what the strategy is and why it needs to be chosen, developed, and implemented.
 Context refers to the environment in which strategies are developed and implemented.
-The context can be grouped under external environment (macro and industry) and internal environment.
-The process refers to development and implementation of strategies in external and internal contexts.
+The context can be grouped under the external environment (macro and industry) and internal environment.
+The process refers to the development and implementation of strategies in external and internal contexts.
 Outcome refers to intended or unintended results of the deployment of strategies.
-We want to emphasis here that rather than seeing strategic management as a step-by-step process, we need to focus more on dynamics and interactions among content, context, process, and outcome.
-This not only help us to better understand what, why, where, and how, but it also makes it easier to strategically analyze each hospitality and tourism firm's situation.
+The main emphasis here is that rather than seeing strategic management as a step-by-step process, we need to focus more on dynamics and interactions among content, context, process, and outcome.
+This not only helps us to better understand what, why, where, and how, but it also makes it easier to strategically analyze each hospitality and tourism firm's situation.

 Strategic management is important to hospitality and tourism organizations regardless of their size and type.
-However, we should stress that hospitality and tourism organizations operates in unique external and internal context, which makes it particularly important to understand why certain strategies are developed and how they are developed and implemented.
+However, we should stress that hospitality and tourism organizations operate in unique external and internal contexts, which makes it particularly important to understand why certain strategies are developed and how they are developed and implemented.
 For example, the environment in which they operate impacts the firms in terms of strategies they formulate, the investment they make, and the value they generate from such investments.
-Large corporations such as Hilton, Macdonalds, Sharaton and small ones like independent family hotels are all exposed to the same macro environment.
+Large corporations such as Hilton, Macdonald's, Sheraton and small ones like independent family hotels are all exposed to the same macro environment.

-3.3 Sustaining Competiveness
+3.3.3 Sustaining Competitiveness

-Hospitality organizations should first identify their tangible and intangible resources.
-Tangible assets are plants, equipment, and/or land, whereas, intangible assets are associated with the company knowhow and skills assets.
-They have no physical presence but represent real benefit to the organization.
-They include company reputation and brand, reputation and brand, employee/leadership skills product skills/experience knowhow. culture, networks, databases, suppliers knowhow. distributor knowhow, public knowledge, contracts, intellectual property rights, and trade secret.
+To sustain competition, hospitality organizations should first identify their tangible and intangible resources.
+Tangible assets are plants, equipment, and/or land, whereas intangible assets are associated with the company's know-how and skills assets.
+They have no physical presence but represent a real benefit to the organization.
+They include company reputation and brand, product reputation and brand, employee/leadership skills/experience know-how, culture, networks, databases, supplier's know-how, distributor know-how, public knowledge, contracts, intellectual property rights, and trade secret.

 Hospitality organizations need to protect, exploit and enhance their unique intangible assets.
-While competitive advantage is obtained by appealing to customers targeted markets, sustainable competitive advantage is the result of developing and combining several distinctive competencies, which are eventually difficult to imitate and substitute by competitors (Barney, 1991).
+While the competitive advantage is obtained by appealing to customers' targeted markets, sustainable competitive advantage is the result of developing and combining several distinctive competencies, which are eventually difficult to imitate and substitute by competitors (Barney, 1991).